sarahisyoung/final-project/README.md

 ![alt text](diagram.png)

+# Additional components
 ## Frontend
-To design this user interface for this DApp, we plan to use the JavaScript framework _framework_.
+To design this user interface for this DApp, we plan to use the JavaScript framework React.

 # OR